CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M00-Gettingstarted.md

 ## Overview

 In this hands-on lab, you'll gain practical experience using **Microsoft Foundry** to create and manage AI development resources.
 You will learn how to create a Microsoft Foundry project, explore the Foundry portal interface, and understand how the project is connected to underlying Azure resources.
-You will also interact with the built-in **Ask AI** assistant to learn about platform capabilities, deploy a generative AI model from the Foundry model catalog, and test the model in the playground.
-Finally, you will configure a sample client application using your project’s endpoint, API key, and model deployment to interact with the deployed model.
-By the end of this lab, you will understand how Microsoft Foundry enables developers to build and integrate AI-powered applications.
+You will also interact with the built-in **Ask AI** assistant to learn about platform capabilities, deploy a generative AI model from the Foundry model catalog, and test the deployed model in the playground.

+Additionally, you will configure a sample client application using your project endpoint, API key, and model deployment to connect with your deployed model.
+Through this application, you will explore a variety of AI capabilities including conversational AI, text analysis, speech features, computer vision, information extraction, and built-in safety guardrails.
+By the end of this lab, you will understand how Microsoft Foundry enables developers to build, deploy, and integrate AI-powered applications.

 ## Objectives